zackthoutt/nfl-player-stats/README.md

 ### Contributing

 If you would like to contribute, please feel free to put up a PR or reach out to me with ideas.
-I woulud love to collaborate with some fellow football fans on this project.
+I would love to collaborate with some fellow football fans on this project.

 # Connect with me